SinaLab/ImageEvalSharedTask2025/README.md

 ## 🧪 Running the Baselines

-This repository provides two baseline systems implemented in the following notebook files:
+This repository provides two baseline systems, implemented in the following notebook files.
+You can run them using Colab Pro.
  **Zero-Shot Inference** (`ImageValZeroShot.ipynb`):
    Directly generates Arabic captions from images using Qwen2.5-VL in a zero-shot setting.